gitkraken/gitkraken-client-docs/gitkraken-client/bitbucket-server.md

 <img src='/wp-content/uploads/BitbucketServerPAT.png' class="img-responsive center img-bordered">

-Copy the token and paste it into GitKraken Client, then click the <button class='button button--success button--ui button--nolink'>Connect</span></button> button.
+Copy the token and paste it into GitKraken Desktop, then click the <button class='button button--success button--ui button--nolink'>Connect</span></button> button.

 <img src="/wp-content/uploads/bitbucket-server-connected.png" srcset="/wp-content/uploads/bitbucket-server-connected@2x.png 2x" class="img-responsive center img-bordered">

 ***
 ## Generating SSH keys for Bitbucket Server.
 <div class='callout callout'>
-    <p>Note 📝 - GitKraken Client uses your SSH key defined in <kbd><i>Preferences  <i class='fa fa-caret-right'></i>  SSH</i></kbd> for git operations unless you set up a BitBucket-specific SSH key, or enable your local SSH Agent.</p>
+    <p>Note 📝 - GitKraken Desktop uses your SSH key defined in <kbd><i>Preferences  <i class='fa fa-caret-right'></i>  SSH</i></kbd> for git operations unless you set up a BitBucket-specific SSH key, or enable your local SSH Agent.</p>
 </div>

-Once your Bitbucket Server account has been connected to your GitKraken Client, you may then generate an SSH key and add it to your Bitbucket Server account from <em class='context-menu'>Preferences     <i class='fa fa-caret-right'></i>    Integrations</em>
+Once your Bitbucket Server account has been connected to your GitKraken Desktop, you may then generate an SSH key and add it to your Bitbucket Server account from <em class='context-menu'>Preferences     <i class='fa fa-caret-right'></i>    Integrations</em>

 Click <button class='button button--success button--ui button--nolink'>Generate SSH key and copy to clipboard</span></button> and follow the toast prompt to add the key to your Bitbucket Server account.
 If you miss the toast pop-up or need to copy the public key later, you can use the link as well.